jostylr/literate-programming-book/manuscript/part-1/symphonic-programming.md

 `[whatever](#:jane "save:")` if we are in the bob section or `[whatever](#bob:jane "save:")` if not.

-This works quite nicely in terms of being an actual link when viewed on GitHub for on-minor references.
+This works quite nicely (for headers, not minors) in terms of being an actual link when viewed on GitHub for on-minor references.
 For example, `[whatever](#bob-is-cool "save:")` will save the section "Bob is cool" and link to it.

 ### Other literate program files